 Survival vests have long been worn by aviators.
 The idea behind the vest is that if the aviator is ejected from the plane and unable to get to the emergency kit, they still have essential survival supplies with them.

 Now, survival vests are popular with preppers who want to prepare for the worst.

-If you are looking for the best survival vest for emergency preparedness, here’s our top picks and guide to choosing the right one for you.
+If you are looking for the best survival vest for emergency preparedness, here are our top picks and a guide to choosing the right one for you.

 Why Get a Survival Vest?

 A lot of people consider getting a survival vest as an alternative to a Bug Out Bag.
 In some situations, this might make sense.
 However, a survival vest can’t carry the same type or amount of gear as a BOB.
 Good luck trying to get a bivy bag into a survival vest!

 Instead, it is probably better to have a survival vest as a secondary Bug Out Bag.
 If you had to ditch your BOB, you would still have the vest on with essential gear.

 A tactical vest is also great to have for home defense.
 In a SHTF situation, you could just grab the survival vest and be ready.